 - a.
 Employee's W-2 form;

 - b.
-Job Service records;
+Job Service records:

 - c.
 Income tax records;

-- State form for clearance of earnings from employment;
+- d.
+State form for clearance of earnings from employment;

 - e.
 State unemployment records; or

 - f.
 Mortgage loan information.

-- M. Self-Employment: Verify the amount of income as well as the allowable expenses directly related to producing the goods and services.
-Personal expenses such as lunches and transportation are not classified as business expenses, nor is depreciation.
+M. Self-Employment: Verify the amount of income as well as the allowable expenses directly related to producing the goods and services.
+Personal expenses such as lunches and transportation are not classified as business expenses.

-- 1. Income tax return;
+- 1. Income tax return:

-- 2. Self-employment bookkeeping records, including monthly income and expense ledgers;
+- Self-employment bookkeeping records;

-- 3. Sales and expenditure records;
+- Sales and expenditure records: 3.

-- 4. State income tax bureau; or
+- State income tax bureau: or 4.

-- 5. Business expense receipts.
+- Business expense receipts.